stuckinsnow/gitty/README.md

 - **`preview_height`** (number, default: `0.4`): Height ratio for preview windows (0.0 to 1.0)
 - **`split_diff_treesitter_left`** (boolean, default: `true`): Enable tree-sitter syntax highlighting in the left split diff window (current version).
 When disabled, shows plain text for better performance and focus on differences.
 - **`split_diff_treesitter_right`** (boolean, default: `false`): Enable tree-sitter syntax highlighting in the right split diff window (commit version).
 When disabled, shows plain text for better performance and focus on differences.

+#### Commit Preview Options

+- **`show_commit_files_in_preview`** (boolean, default: `true`): Show files changed at the top of commit previews.
+When enabled, commit pickers will display a list of changed files followed by the git diff.
+When disabled, shows only the standard git commit details.
+- **`enhanced_commit_preview`** (boolean, default: `true`): Use enhanced styling with delta and line numbers in commit previews.
+When enabled, uses delta for beautiful syntax-highlighted diffs with line numbers.
+When disabled, uses standard git colored output.

 ---